 Current Transportation Committee Topics

-The city will be proposing biking improvements along Pelham and presented a final proposal to our committee on Monday, March 13.
+The city is proposing biking improvements along Pelham and presented a final proposal to our committee on Monday, March 13.
 Part of Saint Paul's Grand Round, Pelham is slated to receive a two-way in-street protected bikeway.
-The city held an Open House on January 17 to share project information and collect resident feedback.
 While bicycle connectivity and safety will be enhanced, there is also some loss of vehicle parking involved in the project.
-If you have questions or comments, contact Reuben Collins, the St. Paul Transportation Engineer working on the project.
+The City Council will be holding a public hearing on the project on Monday, June 7 at 5:30pm.
+All are invited to attend and provide public testimony in favor or in opposition to the project.

 St. Anthony Avenue traffic calming and bicycle facility planning